futuregrid/rain2-donotuse/image/repository/README.txt

 2. SSH/SCP is used for authentication/authorization.
 This is not an ideal way in long run since it lacks of fine-grained authorization.

-3. We have a plan that improve this prototype with a> replace the file based data access by a distributed DB based solution(MangoDB is now on the list); b> convert the ssh and remote execution paradigm with service based solution as the names already implied.
+3. We have a plan that improve this version with a> replace the file based data access by a distributed DB based solution(MangoDB is now on the list); b> convert the ssh and remote execution paradigm with service based solution as the names already implied.
 However this need